bloominstituteoftechnology/Adaptive-Audio-Layout/README.md

 ## Project Setup

-Follow these steps to set up your project:

 Follow these steps to set up your project skeleton:

 1. Create a new iOS single view project.
 Clean it up as you like.